python3statement/python3statement.github.io/_sections/20-statement.md

 color: black
 ---

-# In Progress
+# Python 3 Statement

-## This is the current text of the statement, it is not final and still in discussion.
+### This is the current text of the statement.
+It is not yet final, and your feedback is welcome.

-## Your feedback is welcomed.

 All of the major projects making up the Scientific Python stack now support both Python 3.x and Python 2.7, and many projects have been supporting these